Stripping a Second Mortgage in Chapter 7 Bankruptcy

 So if you have a second mortgage and are facing foreclosure, there are options available which may help you to keep your home.
 A Chapter 13 bankruptcy will allow you to pay your first mortgage arrearage over the life of the Plan as well as to strip the lien on your second mortgage if you qualify.
 It can help you save your home!

-If you have questions regarding stripping a second mortgage in bankruptcy, contact the law firm of All Family Law Group, P.A.
+If you have questions regarding stripping a second mortgage in a Chapter 7 bankruptcy, contact the law firm of All Family Law Group, P.A.
 We offer a free consultation to discuss your options.